 , test.txt

 ).
-A histogram was generated to analyze bounding box distribution, helping identify variations in object density and potential annotation inconsistencies.
-Finally, all pre-processed data was validated and stored in Google Drive, ensuring readiness for model training.
+A histogram analyzed bounding box distribution to identify density variations and annotation issues.
+Finally, the pre-processed data was validated and stored in Google Drive for training readiness.

 2. Training